-Governor's Advisory Committee on Women Veterans Lillian J. Eaton, President 3 Lonvale Lane #63 Amesbury, MA 01913-0021 (978) 388-1778
+Governor's Advisory Committee on Women Veterans

+June E. Newman, President 12 Strathmore Road Braintree, MA 02184 Tel: 781-849-3226

-U.S. Department of Veterans Affairs' Center for Women Veterans
+U.S. Department of Veterans Affairs Center for Women Veterans

 The U.S. Department of Veterans Affairs (VA) provides the same benefits to male and female veterans.
-The VA Center for Women Veterans works to ensure that women veterans receive benefits and services on a par with male veterans, encounter no discrimination in their attempt to access these services, and are treated with respect and dignity by VA service providers.
+The VA Center for Women Veterans works to ensure that women veterans receive benefits and services on par with male veterans, encounter no discrimination in their attempt to access these services, and are treated with respect and dignity by VA service providers.
 The Center for Women Veterans also acts as the primary advisor to the Secretary of Veterans Affairs on all matters related to programs, issues, and initiatives for and affecting women veterans.

-Center for Women Veterans, U.S. Department of Veterans Affairs 810 Vermont Avenue NW Washington, DC 20240 (202) 273-6193 www.va.gov/womenvet
+Center for Women Veterans 810 Vermont Avenue NW Washington, DC 20240 Tel: 202-461-6193 www.va.gov/womenvet